 Supporting mothers to adapt to their new role is commonplace – but what about the fathers?
 I really believe they also need support to feel prepared for parenthood and need the right tools to help them to navigate their role with confidence.
 You wouldn’t start a new job without a bit of training and immersion first, so why shouldn’t dads be given more attention and time to get them primed to hit the ground running?

-It’s something I feel passionate about and it’s one of the reasons my online antenatal course, HATCH, has dedicated modules for partners and dads.
+It’s something I feel passionate about and it’s one of the reasons my online antenatal and postnatal class, Hatch Essential, has dedicated modules for partners and dads.
 Parenting is tough gig and preparing fathers not only helps the women I work with – and the children they raise – it also helps strengthen couples by giving them the tools they need to work together as a team.
 Learning the practical stuff is just as important as preparing emotionally.

 It surprises me just how often fathers are expected to make it up as they go along and wing it without being given any help, because men increasingly want to be more involved and are hungry for information, advice and tested techniques.
 I’ve seen the change first hand from my 20 years experience as a midwife.